 A calendar is a classic, useful gift when you’re not sure what to get someone.
 Enter this 2020 Collie wall calendar available from Amazon.
 (Gotta love that 2-day Prime shipping, especially if you’re a procrastinator like me).
 It features lovely Rough Collies of both American and European stock.

 If you want to support a good cause, the Southland Collie Rescue has several Collie calendars to choose from, as well as a variety of Collie-themed products like clothing, blankets, phone cases, stationery, posters, etc. Some of the Southland Collie Rescue’s products, calendars included, also feature the occasional Smooth Collie or cute Collie mix.

 Perhaps you’re looking for an exclusively Smooth Collie calendar.
 As usual, they are not as common as the Roughs.
 I was able to find this Smoothie calendar on Amazon… from Germany.
 (I follow several Instagram accounts of good-looking German Smooth Collies, which seem fairly popular there.)
-There is also a desktop calendar available on Ebay from The Smooth Collie Club of Great Britain.

 For those who grew up watching Lassie or who just revel in the nostalgia of that time period, consider buying this $10 set of 4 Lassie films on DVD, or even this set of 3 Christmas episodes from the long-running, popular TV show.
 And if you want to splurge on someone who really loves Lassie, why not get them this 50th anniversary TV collection?